heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 you.

 You can use [PlantUML](https://plantuml.com/), [Draw.io](https://draw.io/) or
-any other tools you want to create your sequence diagrams.
+any other tools you want to create your diagrams.

 You can use any other dependencies you want in your Maven project.
 You must however explain why and how you use it in your README.